 For example, citation count in Web of Science citation counts are limited to those journals selected for inclusion in their database.

 Screenshot from Web of Science Article

 For the same example, Google Scholar returns a higher citation count because the index is more inclusive, and also represents non-journal citations.

-Screenshot of article result from Google Scholar
+An article result from Google Scholar

 The Article Influence Score determines the average influence of a journal’s articles over the first five years after publication.
 It is calculated by multiplying the Eigenfactor Score by 0.01 and dividing by the number of articles in the journal, normalized as a fraction of all articles in all publications.
 This measure is roughly analogous to the 5-Year Journal Impact Factor in that it is a ratio of a journal’s citation influence to the size of the journal’s article contribution over a period of five years” (Clarivate Analytics, n.d., emphasis in original)